awab-ml/iatoolkit/docs/programming_guide.md

 **Key Responsibilities:**
 - Provide APIs to:
-  - Load recent history for a given user/company/session.
+  - Load recent history for a given `company/user_identification`.
-  - Filter history by date, tool usage, or tags.
   - Conversation continuation across sessions.
+  - display the history in the UI.

 This history can be consulted by the UI to provide a rich chat experience.